mozey/golang-book/2-your-first-program.md

     Go (mostly) ignores whitespace

-GOTCHA Some character are not whitespace,
+Some characters are not whitespace,
 [and your text editor might not display them] (http://stackoverflow.com/questions/2526881/text-editor-capable-of-viewing-invisibles)